Mary Romero

 Mary Romero (born 1952) is an American sociologist.
 She is Professor of Justice Studies and Social Inquiry at Arizona State University, with affiliations in African and African American Studies, Women and Gender Studies, and Asian Pacific American Studies.
-Before her arrival at ASU in 1995, she taught at University of Oregon, San Francisco State University, and University of Wisconsin-Parkside.
+Before her arrival at ASU in 1995, she taught at University of Oregon, San Francisco State University, and University of Wisconsin–Parkside.
 Professor Romero holds a bachelor's degree in sociology with a minor in Spanish from Regis College in Denver, Colorado.
-She holds a PhD in sociology from the University of Colorado.
+She holds a PhD in sociology from the University of Colorado Boulder.
 In 2019, she served as the 110th President of the American Sociological Association.

 Romero has received numerous honors and awards for her creative and scholarly works and her commitment to social justice and activism.
 She is a former Carnegie Scholar, she was awarded the Lee Founders Award (2004) from the Society for the Study of Social Problems in recognition of her scholarship and social justice activism.
 In 2009, she received the Founders Award from the American Sociological Association's Section on Racial and Ethnic Minorities.
 In 2012, she was awarded the Julian Samora Distinguished Career Award from the American Sociological Association's Section on Latina/o Sociology.

 Using an intersectional lens and feminist legal framework, much of her research program centers on the study of reproductive labor, care-giving, and social inequality in the United States and abroad.
 More recently, her research has focused on questions of anti-immigrant sentiment and the rise of nationalism and racism against immigrants in the United States, rooted in structural oppression across race, gender, and citizenship.

 Early life

 Romero was born on November 12, 1952, in Denver, Colorado, United States.
 She traces her ancestry to a Mestizo Mulatto indigenous Mexican-origin population who first arrived in New Mexico in the 1600s.
-Her parents were among the first to leave Mora County in Northern New Mexico.
-Following WWII, they moved to Denver, Colorado for the promise of work in new factories.
-Romerois a middle child of six children.
+Her parents were among the first to leave Mora County in Northern New Mexico following World War II.
+They moved to Denver, Colorado for the promise of work in new factories.
+Romero is a middle child of six children.
 Her mother worked as a domestic, cleaning houses, while her father worked at the Gates Rubber factory.
 Romero was the first child in her family born in a hospital, the first child to speak English as her first language, and was the first child in her family to attend college.